akittas/presentations/notes/notes_on_git.md

 ## Gitflow Workflow

 A Git Workflow is a recipe or recommendation for how to use Git to accomplish work in a consistent and productive manner.
 Git workflows encourage users to leverage Git effectively and consistently.
 Git offers a lot of flexibility in how users manage changes.
 Given Git's focus on flexibility, there is no standardized process on how to interact with Git.
-When working with a team on a Git managed project, it’s important to make sure the team is all in agreement on how the flow of changes will be applied.
+When working with a team on a Git managed project, it's important to make sure the team is all in agreement on how the flow of changes will be applied.
 To ensure the team is on the same page, an agreed upon Git workflow should be developed or selected.

 The Gitflow Workflow defines a strict branching model designed around the project release.
 This provides a robust framework for managing larger projects.